 To make things easier for you, Millsaps has teamed up with Sprintax, an online tool specifically designed for international students and scholars which helps you prepare your federal and State return in less than 20 minutes.
 The International Student Advisor will notify you when you may access Sprintax services, typically in February of each year.

 Any F-1 student suffering "severe economic hardship" as defined by USCIS is eligible to work off-campus for up to 20 hours per week while school is in session, and full-time during breaks.

 To be eligible under "severe economic hardship", a student must:

-MIBS leaders will assist you in getting to and from the airport, as well as provide shuttles to Walmart and the grocery store.
-International Student Services also plans off-campus programs and always provides transportation.
+MIBS leaders will assist you in getting to and from the airport, or you may take Uber or local taxi.
+MIBS also provides shuttles to Wal-mart and the grocery store during the school year Transportation is also provided for off-campus programs events offered by ISO and Millsaps Student Life.
 However, some students may still choose to purchase a car and obtain a driver’s license.
-Below you will find instructions to help you be able to drive in Mississippi.
+Below, you will find web resources and instructions to enable you to drive in Mississippi.

 To drive in Mississippi, you will need either a Mississippi driver’s license or a valid license in your home country and a valid international driver’s license.
-Please contact the International Student Advisor if you need assistance acquiring a driver’s license.
+Please contact the International Student Advisor or visit the website below if you need assistance acquiring a driver’s license.